varikvalefor/your-favourite-foreign-movie/README.md

 `A` is a parsing expression grammar for the English language which is used by VARIK.

 VARIK attempts that (all sentences which are grammatical with regard to `A` are grammatical with regard to the style guides (for English) which are used by VARIK), that (`A` is logically harmonious), and that (`A` facilitates that simply expresses the complex).
-But VARIK not attempts that VARIK only uses "canonical" names for selma'o/parts of speech.
+But VARIK not attempts that VARIK only uses "canonical" names for selma'o/"parts of speech".